Relaxation Control of Open Quantum Systems

 and construct the density matrix

 By construction, the state $\rho_\perp'$ possesses the same spectrum as $\rho_0$.
 However, when $D_2 \ne D_1$, $\rho_\perp'$ is not exactly orthogonal to the set $\mathcal A$.
-To this end, we therefore iterate the three steps of the recipe until numerical convergence is achieved.
-In this way, upon convergence of the iterative procedure within tolerance $\epsilon$ (see \cite{supplemental} for details), we obtain a well-defined density matrix $\rho_\perp$, which is orthogonal to the Liouvillian modes $\mathcal A$ to precision $\epsilon$ \cite{campaioli2019}.
+To this end, we therefore iterate the three steps of the recipe until numerical convergence is achieved (see \cite{supplemental} for a discussion of convergence properties).
+In this way, upon convergence of the iterative procedure within tolerance $\epsilon$, we obtain a well-defined density matrix $\rho_\perp$, which is orthogonal to the Liouvillian modes $\mathcal A$ to precision $\epsilon$ \cite{campaioli2019}.

-\textit{Step 4:~Unitary Transformation.---} Lastly, we find a unitary operator $U$ generating the transformation $\rho_\perp = U \rho_0 U^\dagger$.
+\textit{Step 4:~Unitary Transformation---} Lastly, we find a unitary operator $U$ generating the transformation $\rho_\perp = U \rho_0 U^\dagger$.
 As we constructed the density matrix $\rho_\perp$ with the same spectrum as $\rho_0$, there always exists a theoretically available unitary transformation $U$ connecting the two physical states \cite{supplemental}.
 In experiments, one faces the challenge of using a limited set of generators, e.g., single-qubit operators.
 This is a \emph{state-preparation problem}, to be solved using the toolbox of optimal quantum control theory \cite{koch2022,ansel2024}; the existence of a solution depends on the particular set of generators allowed by the experimental apparatus \cite{dalessandro2021,lewis2025}.
 For this reason, in what follows, we restrict the discussion to a specific open quantum system and show how our recipe works in practice.

-\textit{Applications.---} We demonstrate the capability of our recipe by applying it to a long-range interacting $N$-qubit chain, accessible experimentally in current trapped ions and Rydberg atoms quantum simulators \cite{nogrette2014singleatom,barredo2018synthetic,henriet2020quantum,scholl2021quantum,ebadi2022quantum,cong2022hardwareefficient,bluvstein2022quantum}.
+\textit{Applications---} We demonstrate the capability of our recipe by applying it to a long-range interacting $N$-qubit chain, accessible experimentally in current trapped ions and Rydberg atom quantum simulators \cite{nogrette2014singleatom,barredo2018synthetic,henriet2020quantum,scholl2021quantum,ebadi2022quantum,cong2022hardwareefficient,bluvstein2022quantum}.
 The coherent evolution is generated by the Hamiltonian

 where $\sigma_i^a,a=x,y,z$ are Pauli matrices, $h_x$ sets the intensity of the external $x$-magnetic field, and $J,\alpha$ control the strength and range, respectively, of the spin-spin interaction.
 The dissipative dynamics is generated by the jump operators,